jhuang59/MultimediaDataCompression/README.md

 Import util.py in jupyter notebook, please find information about the usage of functions in util.py There are some example usage in ee669HW4Jie.ipynb

+class LioydMax():

+Lloyd-Max scalar quantizer is in /VectorQuantization/ee669HW3Jie.ipynb.
+Please find information about the usage in this notebook.
+There are some example usage inside as well.
 # Comparison

 Binary Arithmetic Coding with mapping functions